You are using an ad blocker...

-This article explains the Kepner Tregoe Method, also known as the KT-method in a practical way.
+This article explains the Kepner Tregoe Method, also known as the KT-method, developed by Charles Kepner and Benjamin Tregoe in a practical way.
 After reading you will understand the basics of this powerful problem solving tool.

 What is the Kepner Tregoe Method?